Nick-Mazuk/balanced-text/README.md

 This script does assume a few things about the HTML contents:

 - The HTML elements only contain text (no sub elements, including `b`, `strong`, `a` tags).
 Will be fixed in future versions.
-- There are no manual line breaks
+- The only line-break opportunities are spaces `' '`

 ## Timing